-INK TAB FUNCTION DNS DNS Entry Use this screen to view and configure DNS routes.
-Dynamic DNS Use this screen to allow a static hostname alias for a dynamic IP address IGMP/MLD IGMP/MLD Use this screen to configure multicast settings (IGMP for IPv4 and MLD for IPv6 multicast groups) on the WAN.
+LINK TAB FUNCTION DNS DNS Entry Use this screen to view and configure DNS routes.
+Dynamic DNS Use this screen to allow a static hostname alias for a dynamic IP address.
+IGMP/MLD IGMP/MLD Use this screen to configure multicast settings (IGMP for IPv4 and MLD for IPv6 multicast groups) on the WAN.
 Vlan Group Vlan Group Use this screen to group and tag VLAN IDs to outgoing traffic from the specified interface.
 Interface Grouping Interface Grouping Use this screen to map a port to a PVC or bridge group.
 USB Service File Sharing Use this screen to enable file sharing via the Zyxel Device.
 Media Server Use this screen to use the Zyxel Device as a media server.
-Home Connectivity Home Connectivity Use this screen to enable or disable Wi-Fi auto-configuration.
-Security l Firewall General Use this screen to configure the security level of your firewall.
+Home Connectivity Home Connectivity Use this screen to enable or disable WiFi auto-configuration.
+Security Firewall General Use this screen to configure the security level of your firewall.
 Protocol Use this screen to add Internet services and configure firewall rules.
 Access Control Use this screen to enable specific traffic directions for network services.
-Dos Use this screen to activate protection against Denial of Service (DoS) attacks.
-Parental Control Use this screen to block web sites with the specific Control Use this screen to block or allow traffic from devices of certain MAC addresses to the Zyxel Device.
-Use this screen to block web sites with the specific URL.
-Use this screen to configure the days and times when a configured restriction (such as parental control) is enforced.
+DoS Use this screen to activate protection against Denial of Service (DoS) attacks.
+MAC Filter MAC Filter Use this screen to block or allow traffic from devices of certain MAC addresses to the Zyxel Device.
+Parental Control Parental Control Use this screen to block web sites with the specific URL.
+Scheduler Rule Scheduler Rule Use this screen to configure the days and times when a configured restriction (such as parental control) is enforced.
 Certificates Local Certificates Use this screen to view a summary list of certificates and manage certificates and certification requests.
 Trusted CA Use this screen to view and manage the list of the trusted CAs.
-VolP SIP SIP Account Use this screen to set up information about your SIP account and configure audio settings such as volume levels for the phones connected to the Zyxel Device.
+VoIP SIP SIP Account Use this screen to set up information about your SIP account and configure audio settings such as volume levels for the phones connected to the Zyxel Device.
 SIP Service Provider Use this screen to configure the SIP server information, QoS for VoIP calls, the numbers for certain phone functions, and dialing plan.
-Phone Phone Use this screen to select your location and a call service mode.
+Phone Phone Device Use this screen to select your location and a call service mode.
 Region Use this screen to select your location and a call service mode.
 Call Rule Call Rule Use this screen to configure speed dial for SIP phone numbers that you call often.
 Call History Call History Use this screen to view a call history list.
-Call Summary Use this screen to view the summary of received, dialed and missed calls System Monitor L 1
+1